 If your GIS/CAD software cannot ingest a WMTS, continue to use the WMS link.

-Both of your unique WMS and WMTS links will continue to serve the Texas Google imagery to your organization under the pilot program.
+Both of your unique WMS and WMTS links will continue to serve the Texas Google imagery to your organization.

 Known issue: The WMTS may present offset imagery in ArcGIS version 10.1.
 The offset is not an issue in 10.3.